thoughtspot/thoughtspot.github.io/_admin/troubleshooting/get-logs.md

 ---
 title: [Get your configuration and logs]
+last_updated: 11/18/2019
+summary: Two main troubleshooting tools are getting a log bundle and understanding your cluster configuration.
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
-For troubleshooting on specific incidents or cluster problems, two things are important.
-Understanding your current configuration and getting a log bundle.
+For troubleshooting on specific incidents or cluster problems, two things are important: understanding your current configuration and getting a log bundle.

 ## Check your configuration